Why We Need the Historic Tax Credit

 1. It creates jobs.

 Because historic preservation is more labor intensive than new construction, it is proven to create more and better-paying jobs.
-In fact, the historic tax credit has created 2.3 million jobs since its inception.
+In fact, the historic tax credit has created more than 2.4 million jobs since its inception.

 2. It's good for communities.